Living

 Still, waiting times in public services vary.
 Many expats opt for private healthcare (faster specialists, more comfort), especially if they have coverage.
 Private doctors and clinics are abundant, especially in tourist-heavy or expat-rich regions.

-What to do in an emergency situation in Portugal?
+How to be prepared for an emergency situation in Portugal?

 1. Memorize 112: It’s your lifeline for all emergencies.